wulffern/aic2026/lectures/l01_intro.md

 A group shall be maximum 4 members.
 There must be at least 3 that don't know each-other that well.

-The group will meet once per week, and shall have a discussion according to the outline below.
+The group will meet once per week in the exercise hours.

-If there is time left at the end of the group session it will be used for Q & A.

-### First session of milestone
+### Check-in

-During the first group session of a milestone, you will
+All group session must start with a Check-in (10 minutes)

-**Check-in (10 minutes)**

 Some example questions could be